atas/ssg/README.md

 Harness the power of PHP to create static sites seamlessly for GitHub Pages.
 With Ata's SSG, there's no need to juggle complex frameworks or master new templating languages.
 Simply fork, configure, and deploy!

+## Demo - Examples
+This repo's CI deploys to https://ssg-test.atasasmaz.com you can visit there as a demo or visit my webpage for a production-environment example at https://www.atasasmaz.com which has a separate private repo forked from this repo.

 ## Why Ata's SSG?

 * **Simplicity with PHP**: PHP stands as a robust templating and server-side language, eliminating the need to learn new templating languages.